Family: Rosaceae (rose family)

 Native Origin: Asia

-Distribution: Distributed widely around the state as an ornamental.
+Distribution in Texas: Distributed widely around the state as an ornamental.

 List All Observations of Photinia x fraseri reported by Citizen Scientists